konstructio/kubefirst/docs/kubefirst/gitlab/gitlab-repositories.md

 `gitops`

-The gitops repo houses all of our IAC and all of our gitops configurations.
-All of the infrastructure that you receive with kubefirst was produced by terraform and all of your applications are delivered with argocd.
-You will add to this gitops repository as your business needs require additional infrastructure or applications.
+The GitOps repo houses all of our IAC and all of our GitOps configurations.
+All of the infrastructure that you receive with Kubefirst was produced by Terraform and all of your applications are delivered with Argo CD.
+You will add to this GitOps repository as your business needs require additional infrastructure or applications.

 `metaphors`

-Metaphors are example applications used to showcase certain features of the kubefirst platform.
-Metaphors has CI/CD that delivers the app to a development, staging, and production namespace in your kubernetes cluster.
-Its secrets in vault are bound to the metaphor app through the use of external-secrets, a handy kubernetes utility to keep kubernetes secrets in sync with the vault source of truth.
-It also demonstrates how DNS entries automatically will be automatically created in route53 using external-dns.
+Metaphors are example applications used to showcase certain features of the Kubefirst platform.
+Metaphors has CI/CD that delivers the app to a development, staging, and production namespace in your Kubernetes cluster.
+Its secrets in Vault are bound to the Metaphor app through the use of external-secrets, a handy Kubernetes utility to keep Kubernetes secrets in sync with the Vault source of truth.
+It also demonstrates how DNS entries will be automatically created in route53 using external-dns.
 It has auto-renewing short-lived certificates generated and auto-renewed as well using cert-manager and the Let's Encrypt cluster-issuer.

-The available Metaphors applications are, **Metaphor (NodeJS API)**, **Metaphor (Go API)** and **Metaphor Frontend**.
+The available Metaphor applications are **Metaphor (NodeJS API)**, **Metaphor (Go API)** and **Metaphor Frontend**.
 The Metaphor applications are describe in more details [here](../../common/metaphors.md).

 ## GitLab Repository Management

-These GitLab repositories are being managed in terraform.
+These GitLab repositories are being managed in Terraform.

-As you need additional GitLab repositories, just add a new section of terraform code to `terraform/gitlab/kubefirst-repos.tf`
+As you need additional GitLab repositories, just add a new section of Terraform code to `terraform/gitlab/kubefirst-repos.tf`

 ```